 And that’s when I started thinking about healthcare access as a social justice issue.
 Obamacare has done a ton of good, but the system is so incredibly complex that you need a specialist to help you navigate it.
 It’s just like how you need a lawyer’s help when you go to trial or a real estate agent’s help when you buy a house.
 I felt a calling to guide people through the labyrinth.
 I got licensed as a Health Insurance Agent and now I help people every day.

-I’ve spent over 14 years living in co-ops – first at Ferry House on the Vassar Campus, then at J Street Co-Op in Davis, and then I founded Marge, A “fun-sized” Co-Op in Hollywood.
-Nowadays, I live at Armadillo House in Davis, California.
+I’ve spent over 16 years living in co-ops – first at Ferry House on the Vassar Campus, then at J Street Co-Op in Davis, and then I founded Marge, A “fun-sized” Co-Op in Hollywood.
+Nowadays, I live at Mount Madonna Center, a cooperatively-run yoga retreat center in Watsonville, California.
 Cooperative living has taught me so much about how we can all be stronger when we work together.
 My housemates help me with my gardening and I help them with their paperwork.
 It takes all sorts to make a community strong.
 I want to support your passions by taking care of that pesky insurance stuff so that you can focus on what really matters to you and our community.